Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Conclusions

-The problem for using these wide field spectrographs for RM is largely sociological --- that it will be difficult to carry out large enough monitoring campaigns.
+The problem with using wide-field spectrographs for RM is largely sociological --- in any form, RM requires a large commitment of telescope time, regardless of the size of the telescope, and competition for large, wide-field telescopes is fierce.
 In contrast, there are imaging telescopes dedicated to photometric surveys, including monitoring programs such as DES~\citep{the_dark_energy_survey_collaboration2005}, Pan--STARRS~\citep{kaiser2002}, and ultimately LSST~\citep{lsst_science_collaboration2009}.
-LSST will monitor millions of quasars in six filters over a ten--year baseline, with $200$ visits per filter each year.
-Figure~\ref{fig:lsst} shows the expected lag detection significance for two--band RM using simulated LSST light curves~($14$--day cadence with $1\%$ photometric uncertainties) using quasar variability parameters of $\sigma=0.1$, $0.2$, and $0.3$ mag and DRW time scales of $\taud=50$, $100$, $200$, and $400$ days.
-In each panel, we set the input lag to be $0.5\taud$, which can always be robustly measured for $\ha$ using LSST.
-The $\hb$ lags can only be measured within $10\%$ for light curves with $\sigma>0.2$ mag and lag $>100$ days, while the $\civ$ signals are still too weak to detect.
-However, since the $\javelin$ method is based on likelihoods, unlike the CCF methods proposed by~\cite{fine2012, fine2013}, it is straightforward to multiply the likelihoods of individual quasars to calculate an average lag for quasars of similar luminosity and redshift, which according to the luminosity--radius relation~\citep{bentz2009, zu2011} should share similar emission line lags.
-For example, we can multiply the $\hb$ or $\civ$ lag likelihood functions of LSST quasars in the same bin of redshift and luminosity and calculate an average lag for that bin.
-In some senses, this is what we have shown in Figure~\ref{fig:ideal_cases} and \ref{fig:lsst}, which show the average likelihoods expected for a single quasar --- the combined likelihood for $9$ similar quasars would be the same distribution after multiplying the likelihood ratios by $9$ with consequent narrowing of the confidence regions, so that the red contours in Figure~\ref{fig:ideal_cases} and~\ref{fig:lsst} would approximately represent $3\sigma$ confidence regions~($\Delta\ln\mathcal{L}=-4.5$) instead of $1\sigma$~($\Delta\ln\mathcal{L}=-0.5$).
-This composite photometric RM method will be particularly useful for ``piggybacking'' on surveys that produce a large number of under--sampled quasar light curves.
-Therefore, we expect that the number of RM systems will grow exponentially with the incoming high--quality photometric quasar light curves in the near future.
+LSST will monitor millions of quasars in six filters over a ten-year baseline, with $200$ visits per filter each year.
+Figure~\ref{fig:lsst} shows the expected lag detection significance for two-band RM using simulated LSST light curves~($14$--day cadence with $1\%$ photometric uncertainties) using quasar variability parameters of $\sigma=0.1$, $0.2$, and $0.3$ mag and DRW time scales of $\taud=50$, $100$, $200$, and $400$ days.
+In each panel, we set the input lag to be $0.5\taud$, which can always be robustly measured for \ha\ using LSST.
+The \hb\ lags can only be measured within $10\%$ for light curves with $\sigma>0.2$ mag and lag $>100$ days, while the \civ\ signals are still too weak to detect.
+However, since the \javelin\ method is based on likelihoods, unlike the CCF methods proposed by~\cite{fine2012, fine2013}, it is straightforward to multiply the likelihoods of individual quasars to calculate an average lag for quasars of similar luminosity and redshift, which according to the luminosity--radius relation (Equation~\ref{eq:RL}) should share similar emission line lags.
+For example, we can multiply the \hb\ or \civ\ lag likelihood functions of LSST quasars in the same bin of redshift and luminosity and calculate an average lag for that bin.
+In some sense, this is what we see in Figures~\ref{fig:ideal_cases} and \ref{fig:lsst}, which show the average likelihoods expected for a single quasar --- the combined likelihood for $9$ similar quasars would be the same distribution after multiplying the likelihood ratios by $9$ with consequent narrowing of the confidence regions, so that the red contours in Figure~\ref{fig:ideal_cases} and~\ref{fig:lsst} would approximately represent $3\sigma$ confidence regions~($\Delta\ln\mathcal{L}=-4.5$) instead of $1\sigma$~($\Delta\ln\mathcal{L}=-0.5$).
+This composite photometric RM method will be particularly useful for ``piggybacking'' on surveys that produce a large number of under-sampled quasar light curves.
+Therefore, provided the systematic errors in photometry can be controlled to the sub-$0.01$ mag level, we expect that the number of RM systems will grow dramatically with the incoming high-quality photometric quasar light curves in the near future.